 Critical Area 3: By the end of eighth grade, students have learned to solve linear equations in one variable and have applied graphical and algebraic methods to analyze and solve systems of linear equations in two variables.
 This unit builds on these earlier experiences by asking students to analyze and explain the process of solving an equation and to justify the process used in solving a system of equations.
 Students develop fluency writing, interpreting, and translating between various forms of linear equations and inequalities, and using them to solve problems.
 They master the solution of linear equations and apply related solution techniques and the laws of exponents to the creation and solution of simple exponential equations.
-Students explore systems of equations and inequalities, and understanding unantities and on relationships between them.
+Students explore systems of equations and inequalities, and they find and interpret their solutions.
+All of this work is grounded on understanding quantities and on relationships between them.